omgupta7352/sticky-notes/README.md

 ## Demo

-You can try out the clock live [here](https://react-kbc5fn.stackblitz.io/).
+You can try out the Sticky Notes live [here](https://react-kbc5fn.stackblitz.io/).

 ## Technologies Used